kubernetes/kubernetes/docs/kubectl.md

       --certificate-authority="": Path to a cert. file for the certificate authority.
       --client-certificate="": Path to a client key file for TLS.
       --client-key="": Path to a client key file for TLS.
-      --cluster="": cluster for the context entry in .kubeconfig --context="": The name of the kubeconfig context to use --global=false: use the .kubeconfig from /home/username -h, --help=false: help for set-context
+      --cluster=: cluster for the context entry in .kubeconfig --context="": The name of the kubeconfig context to use --global=false: use the .kubeconfig from /home/username -h, --help=false: help for set-context